-There are few places in North America that is not susceptible to flooding.
+Few places in North America are not susceptible to flooding.

 There are several reasons why a flood will occur: